cvc5/tutorials/beginners/solutions.rst

 Solution to :ref:`Exercise 11 <Exercise 11>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The most natural solution to this exercise, seems to be via to use the :smt:`seq.prefixof` operator in SMT-LIB, or :python:`PrefixOf` in python.
+The most natural solution to this exercise seems to be to use the :smt:`seq.prefixof` operator in SMT-LIB (:python:`PrefixOf` in python).
-However, this expresses the property of being a prefix, not a proper prefix.
+However, this operator only enforces the property of being a prefix, not a proper prefix.
 Hence, we also need to add for each pair of variables that they are distinct.
-As a consequence, the result is indeed |unsat|.
+The result is indeed |unsat| as expected.

 .. api-examples::
    <solutions>/Exercise11.smt2